quicwg/base-drafts/draft-ietf-quic-invariants.md

 # Notational Conventions

-Packet diagrams in this document use a format defined in {{QUIC-TRANSPORT}} to illustrate the order and size of fields.
+Packet diagrams in this document use a format taken from {{QUIC-TRANSPORT}} to illustrate the order and size of fields.
+That format is defined in this section.

 Complex fields are named and then followed by a list of fields surrounded by a pair of matching braces.
 Each field in this list is separated by commas.